mendicant-original/puzzlenode/README.markdown

 ## Installation

-Puzzlenode is a Ruby on Rails 3 application which runs on [PostgreSQL](http://www.postgresql.org) databases.
+Puzzlenode is a Ruby on Rails 3 application which runs on Ruby 1.9.2 and [PostgreSQL](http://www.postgresql.org) databases.
 Other databases like MySQL or SQLite are not officially supported.